HOW TO REMOVE DENTURES SAFELY?

-At the end of the day it’s good practice to remove your dentures (also known as false teeth), to give your mouth and gums a rest and your dentures a good clean.
+At the end of the day it’s good practice to remove your dentures (which are also referred to as false teeth) to give your mouth and gums a rest and your dentures a good clean.
 You should aim to take your dentures out for between four to eight hours every day, and they should be cleaned twice a day, just like your natural teeth, to keep them in the best shape.

 - Fill a sink or bowl with water so your dentures don’t break if you accidentally drop them.

 - Place your thumb or fingers between the upper denture and your cheek, and press down gently where the denture meets the gums.
 You should try to use even amounts of pressure to loosen your denture.